smart-data-models/dataModel.Battery/Battery/doc/new_spec_EN-US.md

 ## List of properties

-- `acPowerInput`:   - `acPowerOutput`:   - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `autonomyTime`:   - `cycleLife`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `acPowerInput`: Numeric value in volts for the alternate current charge  - `acPowerOutput`: Numeric value in volts for the alternate output  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `autonomyTime`:   - `cycleLife`: Numeric value of the load/unload operation cycles for the item'  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dcPowerInput`:   - `dcPowerOutput`:   - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rechargeTime`:   - `refDevice`: Common defintions to describe Device and Device Model scemas.  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`:   - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `dcPowerInput`: Numeric value in volts for the continuous current charge  - `dcPowerOutput`: Numeric value in volts for the continuous current charge  - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rechargeTime`:   - `refDevice`: Device providing the measured data about the battery  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Current operational status of the item  - `type`: NGSI Entity type.
+It has to be Battery
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)